jbreitfelder/Cosmic_ballet/Readme.md

     * excentricity e of the orbit
     * distance between them (if e=0) / semi-major axis (if e>0)

-Note : the center of mass of this system is originally at the coordinates (0, 0), and it has a null initial velocity.
+Note : the center of mass of this system is originally at coordinates (0, 0), and it has a null initial velocity.

 Third body initial conditions :